Winning a Petition for a Writ of Habeas Corpus

 An Article 78 Motion appeals a government agency decision.
 You have four months, or 120 days after a final agency decision to appeal with an Article 78 Motion.

 It can be difficult to know which remedy is right for you in New York.
-To learn more about your post-conviction options, call the criminal appeals law firm of Spolin & Dukes P.C. at (866) 716-2805.
+To learn more about your post-conviction options, visit SPCRC's Recommended Lawyers page to find attorneys we suggest for these cases.

 Deadline for Michigan Writ of Habeas Corpus